ComputationalRadiationPhysics/isaac/README.md

 Requirements
 ------------

+Most of these requirements are git submodules and can be found in requirement-submodules.

 * libwebsockets for the connection between server and client
+* Jansson for the de- and encryption of the JSON used between server and client
 * Alpaka for the abstraction of the acceleration device
 * IceT for combining the visualization created from the in situ plugin
 * MPI for the communication of IceT